Delay-Based Back-Pressure Scheduling in Multihop Wireless Networks: Proof of Lemma

 \section{Proof of Lemma~\ref{lem:init}}

-\begin{proof} We show that there exists a time $T>0$ such that the fluid limits satisfy $\hat{f}_{\sk}(T) > f_s(0)$ for all link-flow-pairs $(\sk) \in \Pair$.
+\begin{proof} We show that there exists a finite time $T>0$ such that the fluid limits satisfy $\hat{f}_{\sk}(T) > f_s(0)$ for all link-flow-pairs $(\sk) \in \Pair$.
 We prove this by induction.
-We show that there exists a time $T$ with at least one link-flow-pairs that satisfy the condition, and for a given set of link-flow-pairs satisfying the condition, at least one additional link-flow-pair will satisfy the condition by increasing $T$.
+We show that there exists a finite time $T$ with at least one link-flow-pair that satisfies the condition, and for a given set of link-flow-pairs satisfying the condition, at least one additional link-flow-pair will satisfy the condition by increasing $T$.

 We first fix an arbitrary $\epsilon_1 > 0$ and define a constant $K_1 \triangleq \max_s \Hop(s) + \left(\sum_s \lambda_s \Hop(s) \right) \epsilon_1$.
 In the fluid limit model, we will have

 Since queue lengths are no greater than the injected amount of data, we have that $p_{\sk}(\epsilon_1) \le f_s(\epsilon_1)$ for all $(\sk) \in \Pair$, and thus,